Navin82005/Notes-Sharing-Platform/README.md

 - **Backend**: Firebase for authentication and database services
 - **Storage**: Cloud storage for notes and user data

-## Collaboration
-This project is a collaborative effort by a team of 5 members, each contributing to different facets of the application, from backend development to UI design and user experience.

 ## Installation

 To set up the project locally, follow these steps: